Certificate Lifecycle Management: Best Practices to Prevent Outages and Automate Renewals

 What is the difference between certificate lifecycle management and PKI management?

-PKI (Public Key Infrastructure) management covers the full cryptographic infrastructure, including CAs, trust chains, key management, and certificate policies.
-Certificate lifecycle management is a subset of PKI management focused specifically on the operational stages of individual certificates from request through revocation.
+PKI management covers the full cryptographic infrastructure, including certificate authorities, trust chains, key management, and certificate policies.
+Certificate lifecycle management is a subset focused on the operational stages of individual certificates, from request through revocation.
 CLM is where most day-to-day operational risk lives.

 Why do certificates expire if they are configured correctly?

 Certificates expire by design.
-Fixed validity periods limit the window of exposure if a private key is ever compromised.
-The problem is not the expiry itself but the failure to track and renew before the expiry date passes.
-A correctly configured certificate that is not tracked will still expire.
+Fixed validity periods limit exposure if a private key is ever compromised.
+The problem is not the expiry itself.
+It is the failure to track and renew before the expiry date passes.
+A correctly configured certificate that goes untracked will still expire.

 How many certificates should trigger a CLM solution?

-Most security practitioners recommend automating certificate management once an organization holds more than 50 active certificates.
-At that scale, manual tracking carries an unacceptable risk of oversight, particularly as team composition changes over time and certificates accumulate across cloud, hybrid, and on-premises estates.
+Security practitioners generally recommend automating certificate management once an organization holds more than 50 active certificates.
+At that scale, manual tracking carries a meaningful risk of oversight, especially as team composition changes and certificates accumulate across cloud, hybrid, and on-premises environments.

 What is a shadow certificate?

-A shadow certificate is a certificate deployed in your infrastructure that is not reflected in your official certificate inventory.
+A shadow certificate is a certificate deployed in your infrastructure that does not appear in your official certificate inventory.
 Shadow certificates are typically created by developers during testing, provisioned by third-party vendors during integrations, or installed during system migrations without notifying the central IT team.
 They are among the most common sources of unexpected certificate expiry outages.

 How does the CA/Browser Forum’s 47-day validity mandate affect certificate management?

 Starting in 2026, maximum SSL/TLS certificate validity will begin declining in stages, reaching 47 days by 2029.
-Organizations that currently renew certificates on an annual or biannual basis will need to shift entirely to programmatic renewal workflows.
-Manual renewal at 47-day intervals is not operationally sustainable for any organization managing more than a small number of certificates.
+Organizations that currently renew annually or biannually need to shift entirely to programmatic renewal workflows.
+Manual renewal at 47-day intervals is not operationally sustainable for organizations managing more than a small number of certificates.